mxagar/flask_guide/flask_guide.md

     app.run(debug=True)
 ```

-That way, if we have an error in any of the page functions, instead of displaying an "Internal Server Error" page, we get a traceback list of all the steps until the first error.
+That way, if we have an error in any of the page or view functions, instead of displaying an "Internal Server Error" page, we get a traceback list of all the steps until the first error.

 We can also open an interactive python debugging console clicking on the traceback step icon for that; but **we need a PIN**.
 The PIN is displayed on the terminal/shell when we run the python script.